North-South Segment 1 Tier 2 Environmental Impact Statement (EIS) and Design Concept Report (DCR), US 60 to Arizona Farms Road (State Route 505)

 Notice of Intent to Prepare an EIS/DCR

-A Notice of Intent (NOI) to prepare a Tier 2 EIS for the North-South Corridor Segment 1 from US 60 to Arizona Farms Road (SR 505) is anticipated to be published in the Federal Register in late April 2025.
-ADOT will be accepting comments on the preliminary project purpose and need, preliminary range of alternatives and the scope of the National Environmental Policy Act (NEPA) analysis through June 10, 2025.
+A Notice of Intent (NOI) to prepare a Tier 2 EIS for the North-South Corridor Segment 1—from US 60 to Arizona Farms Road (SR 505)—was published in the Federal Register in May 2025.
+ADOT accepted public comments on the preliminary project purpose and need, the preliminary range of alternatives, and the scope of the National Environmental Policy Act (NEPA) analysis through June 10, 2025.
+The comment period is now closed.

 The NOI documents are provided below: